douglasgscofield/fastrank/README.md

    has the same advantages and disadvantages as the benchmarks above.
 It would of course be as flexible as the internal function and functionally identical.
 I would also need to include R-core as package authors following http://r-pkgs.had.co.nz/check.html.
-I am leaning toward this option.
+I am now not leaning toward this, because I would have to copy `orderVector1()` along with sort, order etc.
 2. Write my own C function that is callable from R directly.
 I can try to make it faster than `.Internal(rank(...))`, perhaps by choosing between quicksort and mergesort following http://rosettacode.org/wiki/Sorting_algorithms/Quicksort.
-   I am leaning toward only following this if it can be a real improvement on what is already provided.
+   I am leaning toward this option.
 3. Write my own C++ function using the `Rcpp` package, which likely makes working with the interface much easier.
 I see that as a drawback, but I may be able to make the package easier to write and maintain with templates, and also